hawkticehurst/stellar/docs/reactivity.md

 ### Usage

 Like the `$derive` directive, `$derive:property` will be a way of creating new state based on other state in a Stellar component, but the new state will be tied to an element property instead of element text content.

-> [!WARNING]
-> This directive has not yet been implemented and is still under consideration.
-If you think this would be a useful directive to have feedback and any use cases or examples would be greatly appreciated.